 This rule prevents "churning" — opening a card just to earn the welcome offer, closing the card and then reapplying later to earn the welcome offer again.

-Best strategy for applying for American Express credit cards
+Best strategy for applying for American Express cards

-Lastly, you can apply for the consumer credit cards until you reach the four-card limit.
+You can apply for the consumer cards until you reach the four-card limit.
 Keep in mind that if you have hit your four-card maximum, you can cancel one consumer card to apply for a new one.

 Which American Express cards should you apply for?